Skip to content

 ls -la .cliq/signals/

-# Check if a specific phase is done
+# Check if a phase completed

-# Read the current gate verdict
+# Read the gate verdict (in the complete message's result)

 # Check pipeline status